 Students are expected to maintain a nursing GPA of 3.0 or greater.
 If a student's cumulative GPA drops below 3.0 or they fail any nursing course, they will be placed on academic probation.
+Students will need to meet with their academic advisor to develop a plan to improve GPA and academic performance.
+Failing a course can affect progression in the graduate program.
 See progression policy for additional information.